-The Model Risk and Development Group ("MRaD"), within the Risk Management function, provides oversight of the firmwide Model Risk policy, guidance with respect to a model's appropriate usage and conducts independent reviews of models.
+MRaD reports to the Chief Risk Officer.
+The Model Risk function is independent of the model owners and reviews and approves a wide range of models, including risk management, valuation and certain regulatory capital models used by the Firm.
+MRaD provides oversight of the firmwide Model Risk policy, guidance with respect to a model's appropriate usage and conducts independent reviews of models.